byui-cse/cse212-csharp/docs/lesson11/prove.md

 This is a progress checkpoint, not the final comparison report.
 You do **not** need performance comparisons yet.
 Those begin in Week 12 after you have a second implementation.

-## Matching Rules
-For the main playlist requirements, songs are considered equivalent when **title and artist** match.

-To support the provided `Menu` for manual testing, your code should also behave reasonably when only a title is provided.
-In that case, operate on the **first matching title** in playlist order.

-If multiple songs match, `RemoveSong`, `MoveSongUp`, and `MoveSongDown` should act on the **first matching song** in playlist order.

 ## What to Submit
 Submit one link to your GitHub repository (or the specific folder/file set) that contains: